baxsmith/GitTest/README.md

 This is just an example file so that I can do a pull.
+Small change.